 It’s long-past time for food companies to stop using gelatin as an ingredient.
 I don’t eat meat, but I acknowledge that you can make a case for eating it.
 What you can’t make a case for is eating gelatin, ever.
-It’s quivering, disgusting, unnecessary, and nutritionally of no value.
+It’s quivering, vile, unnecessary, and nutritionally of no value.
 Food companies should purge their products of it.
 So when you see gelatin on a product’s ingredient list, why not contact the company and ask they seek an alternative?

 Here is a remarkable two-minute video showing gelatin’s production process in reverse.

 Despite its revolting production methods and unfoodlike texture, people actually eat the stuff.
-It’s a main ingredient in Jello-brand desserts, and also most marshmallows and gummy candies.
+It’s the primary ingredient in Jello-brand desserts, and also most marshmallows and gummy candies.
 Vitamin and medicine capsules are usually made of gelatin, but vegan capsules do exist.
 Many higher-end supplements come in vegan capsules, and say so on the label.

 Gelatin-Free Vegan Products

 A growing number of consumers want nothing to do with gelatin.
 So companies have responded by introducing excellent vegan alternatives to gelatin-based products.

 - Annie’s: Organic Bunny Fruit Snacks